flashbots/yocto-manifests/config_files/tdx-buildernet/README.md

-# TDX RBuilder Profile
+# TDX BuilderNet Profile

-This profile creates an image optimized for running Ethereum validators and builders, including reth and lighthouse clients.
-It provides a comprehensive environment for blockchain node operation.
+This profile creates an image to run as part of [BuilderNet](https://buildernet.org/).
+Includes Lighthouse, Reth, and rbuilder.

 ## Features
 - AMD SEV-SNP/TDX support